rajatvd/GifGenerator/README.md

 Include your [telegram bot](https://core.telegram.org/bots) details in a file called `info.json` with two keys, a `token` and a chat `id`.

+Install this package of differentiable ode solvers [torchdiffeq](https://github.com/rtqichen/torchdiffeq) manually from the github repository directly, then install the rest of the dependencies using

+`pip install -r requirements.txt`

 Run the generator script as:

 `python gif_generation_service.py with <config_updates>`